skrijwan100/Chai-shop/README.md

-# This is a next js project .
+# This is a next js project.
+--